MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 You will add a timer property to help manage the rate of obstacle generation.
 Each time period we will generate a new obstacle.
 The time you choose is important to game play, too slow it's boring, too fast it's too hard.

 > [action]
-> Add the following code after the *sinceTouch* property declaration at the top of the GameScene class:
+> In `GameScene.swift`, add the following code after the *sinceTouch* property declaration at the top of the `GameScene` class:
 >
 ```
 var spawnTimer: CFTimeInterval = 0